CLU-UML/MedDec/README.md

 > The dataset has been released as of October 16, 2024.

 The dataset is available through this link: **[https://physionet.org/content/meddec/1.0.0/](https://physionet.org/content/meddec/1.0.0/)**.
 The user must sign a data usage agreement before accessing the dataset.

-### Phenotypes Annotations

-The phenotype annotations used in the paper are available here: [https://physionet.org/content/phenotype-annotations-mimic/1.20.03/](https://physionet.org/content/phenotype-annotations-mimic/1.20.03/).

 # Prerequisites